TylerMongo/dystopia/README.md

 fading: "this gotta be hands down the worse week of my life lost my asian anime big tiddy friend. cousin got shot on christmas , lost large amount of money on the chiefs winning by 3 because i had them 3.5 , losing 200 dollar pot to 140.60 to 140.2 Juju still alive"
 Tempura: Green ganja herb somker, enjoys art of the visual medium, comes in and out of chat
 dot: the dumbest boy who ever lived
+Aubz: "DON"T EVER INVITE ME AGAIN EVER" Came back recently after raf exposure, good brother

 THOSE WHO HAVE LEFT
-Aubz: "DON'T EVER INVITE ME AGAIN EVER", ran from raf exposure
 Dior: Detroit man, left for unknown reasons
-Hero: Mentally ill weirdo, pizza king, bags his spaghetti seperate, allows mold and roach shit in his kitchen, fears sending "PG18 PICS" to large women
 Painface: Chillest of shaft in his time, left to better himself

 THOSE WHO WERE BANNED/KICKED/RAN OUT